Yamaha XV535

 The Yamaha Virago 535 is a motorcycle manufactured by Yamaha Motor Corporation.
-It is one of several in the Virago line and is positioned as mid-size metric cruiser with an engine displacement of 535 cc.
+It is one of several in the Virago line and is positioned as mid-size cruiser with an engine displacement of 535 cc.

 It is unique in being one of the few smaller cruiser-style motorcycles available with a shaft drive instead of a chain or belt final drive system, as well as a V-twin engine of that size.
 Its heavily chromed body styling is also distinctive.